 I developed a love of language from my mother, a published poet.
 When I was little, she strung rhyming words together throughout the day in a playful way.
 This taught me that words could be fun, and even musical.
 My mother’s strong influence is reflected in the way I write my picture books today - almost entirely in rhyme.

 I majored in art at Occidental College in Los Angeles.
 After graduating, I held many "day" jobs - art gallery manager, special events coordinator and public relations director - while continuing to paint.
 I also designed covers for note card companies and freelanced as a textile designer for the apparel industry, designing fabric for clothing sold at Lord & Taylor and other stores.

 Years later, after marrying and having a family, I took my two children to the library every week to check out picture books.
-I became interested in writing and illustrating a book of my own, but I needed an idea.
+I became interested in creating one of my own, but I needed an idea.
 Then, while once visiting the zoo, my kids were amazed to see a flamingo standing on one leg - sound asleep!
-This was just the idea I was looking for and inspired my first book, Some Sleep Standing Up.
+This was just the kind of theme I was searching for and inspired my first book, Some Sleep Standing Up.
 Since then I've written and illustrated seven more books and am currently working on another.
-My artwork is also featured on products such as puzzles and notecards.
+My artwork is also featured on puzzles, notecards and other products.

-It's a joy for me to express my passion for rhythm, rhyme, color and pattern in my picture books - and to convey that passion in my school and conference programs.
+I love expressing my passion for rhythm, rhyme, color and pattern in my picture books - and conveying that passion in my school and conference programs.
 And nature, the ultimate designer, is always my theme and inspiration.